qor/audited/README.md

 [QOR Demo:  http://demo.getqor.com/admin](http://demo.getqor.com/admin)

-When use Audited with qor, if you has embedded `audited.AuditedModel` for any models, the model will be tracked when do creating/updating with Qor Admin
+To use Audited with qor, just embedded `audited.AuditedModel` for a model, it will be tracked when do creating/updating in Qor Admin

 ## License